 Nothing says “love” like a flourless chocolate cake.
 Especially when it’s homemade.

-You don’t have to be gluten-free or wheat-free to appreciate the sheer decadence of a flourless chocolate cake.
+A flourless chocolate cake is decadent.
 It’s a delectable way to enjoy a combination of healthy fats: pasture-raised eggs, grass-fed butter, dark chocolate and cocoa powder (ideally, unsweetened and 100% cocoa)—all gently sweetened with maple syrup.
 You can use 1/2 cup raw honey if you wish, but I prefer using maple syrup that is labelled “Grade A, Dark Color, Robust Taste”, which is from a late-season syrup run and more nutrient-dense than the standard Grade A light-colored, Amber maple syrup.

 Berries make a pretty garnish.
 Since fresh berries are out-of-season in February, you’re better off using frozen berries, which were picked at the peak of harvest.
 Simply warm frozen berries in a saucepan, and once they’ve thawed, spoon over each slice of flourless chocolate cake.

-Contrary to the bad rap that saturated fat has gotten over the last 60 years, Incorporating high-quality real food sources of saturated fat has myriad health benefits.
-It can be good for heart health by lowering lipoprotein (a), a substance correlated with increased risk of heart diseases) and raise your HDL, or “good” cholesterol.
+Over the last 60 years, saturated fat has gotten a bad rap.
+However, incorporating high-quality real food sources of saturated fat has myriad health benefits.
+It can be good for heart health by lowering lipoprotein (a), a substance associated with increased risk of heart diseases) and raise your HDL, or “good” cholesterol.

-So, indulge wisely.
-If you make this homemade flourless chocolate cake—savor and enjoy!
+If you make this flourless chocolate cake—savor and enjoy!

 Flourless Chocolate Cake